MileHacker Logo

 Additional Tips for Food & Dining

-Always check opening hours, especially outside of peak tourist season, as some areas might have limited hours.
+Always check opening hours, especially outside of peak tourist season, as some places may have restricted hours.

 • Book popular restaurants, notably on weekends.

-• Consider doing it yourself-catering for budget savings, employing local supermarkets.
+• Consider self-catering for budget savings, using local supermarkets.

 • Sample the hotel breakfast buffet if included, it often has variety.

-• Do not be afraid to inquire with locals about their top picks places to have a meal.
+• Do not be afraid to inquire with locals about their top picks places to dine.

 • Remember alcohol is expensive in Norway.